 Orientation activities such as campus tours and informational sessions on a variety of subjects and services are held during registration and the first week of classes.
-In the fall, the University also hosts a special orientation program for new incoming students, located at one of Oahu's scenic beach parks.
+In the fall, the University also hosts a special week-long orientation program called "Your Passport to Hawai'i Pacific University" for new incoming undergraduate students.
 A similar orientation is held in the spring.